willduff/mixedreality-enthusiast-guide/docs/headset-display-problems.md

 * Try disabling any USB suspend or power saving features your PC might have.
 For example, [USB selective suspend](https://docs.microsoft.com/windows-hardware/drivers/usbcon/usb-selective-suspend) in Windows power options, the "Allow the computer to turn off this device to save power" setting in Device Manager, and any USB power saving settings in your PC's firmware.
 * Temporarily disconnect any other USB devices and peripherals connected to your PC.
-* Double check your GPU driver version.
-Make sure it's recent, but also pay attention to any new performance and compatibility issues and regressions on brand new drivers.
+* Check that your GPU driver version is recent, and check for any new performance and compatibility issues and regressions on new drivers.

 ## One of the displays on my headset is black.

 * If you're using an HDMI adapter, make sure it supports HDMI 2.0.
 * Remove any USB and HDMI extension cables that you may be using.
-* Make sure your graphics driver is up-to-date.
+* Make sure your graphics driver is current.
 * Try the Mixed Reality headset on another PC.

 ## My headset displays turn blue for a moment, and then Mixed Reality Portal reinitializes.